MSc Medical Surgical Nursing: Career Path

 • Travel Nurse

-It is important to note that this is not an exhaustive list, and there are many other career options available to individuals who have an MSc MSN degree.
+It is important to note that this is not an exhaustive list.
+Many other career options are available to individuals who have an MSc MSN degree.
 The specific career path that an individual chooses may depend on their interests, experience, and goals.

 Challenges